sieniven/detect-objects-with-depth-estimation/README.md

 ## 1. Getting started

 Welcome to my project!
-This software is verified to be working on the Jetson Nano.
+This software is verified to be working on a Jetson Nano.
 For the current software version, it is able to run in a Dockerized environment or locally.
 For the full setup, installation and deployment guide, refer to the steps below in this markdown file.

 Please note that this repository should be stored in ***/home/$USER***